 Milson, Frederick W. (1980) Political education : A practical guide for Christian youth workers, Exeter: Pastnoster Press.

 Milson, Frederick W. (1980a) ‘Political education in the British youth service: a short history’, Teaching Politics 9(1): 12-21.

 Milson, Frederick W. (1981) Youth in the local church, Leicester: National Youth Bureau.

 Milson, Fred W. and Parr, John (1966) The coloured teenager in Birmingham, Birmingham: Westhill College of Education

 Ministry of Education (1960) The Youth Service in England and Wales (‘The Albemarle Report’), London, HMSO.

 To cite this article: Smith, M. K. and Smith, M. E. (2003).
-‘Fred Milson: developing the practice of youth and community work’, the encyclopedia of informal education. [http://infed.org/mobi/fred-milson-developing-the-practice-of-youth-and-community-work/.
+‘Fred Milson: developing the practice of youth and community work’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/fred-milson-developing-the-practice-of-youth-and-community-work/.
 Retrieved: insert date].

 Last Updated on